-Discrimination in Labor and Employment; Creating the "Senator Helen Gordon Davis Fair Pay Protection Act"; prohibiting an employer from providing less favorable employment opportunities to employees based on their sex; prohibiting an employer from engaging in certain activities relating to wages and benefits; prohibiting an employer from requiring employees to sign certain waivers and documents, etc. Effective Date: 7/1/2021

-12/21/2020 SENATE Referred to Commerce and Tourism; Judiciary; Rules examinations to include specified information; directs FWCC to include specified information in boating safety campaigns & education materials.
+Discrimination in Labor and Employment; Creating the "Senator Helen Gordon Davis Fair Pay Protection Act"; prohibiting an employer from providing less favorable employment opportunities to employees based on their sex; prohibiting an employer from engaging in certain activities relating to wages and benefits; prohibiting an employer from requiring employees to sign certain waivers and documents, etc. Effective Date: 7/1/2021 examinations to include specified information; directs FWCC to include specified information in boating safety campaigns & education materials.
 Effective Date: July 1, 2021